SharvilDhumal/GrafanaAutoBuilder/Output/output.md

 - Grafana URL and an API token with dashboard write permissions.
 - At least one PostgreSQL datasource configured in Grafana and its UID(s).
 - Grafana Autobuilder app running and reachable (backend + frontend).
+ - App access and credentials (log in to the web app before uploading/generating).

 For how to install, configure, and start services, see `README.md`.

+---

+## Authentication (login required)
+- Open the web app and click "Login" (top-right).
+- Enter your credentials.
+If you’re new, click "Sign Up" first, then log in.
+- You must be logged in to upload a CSV and generate dashboards (Upload page or Admin Panel).
+- If you see 401/Unauthorized, log in again and retry.

+API endpoints (for integrators):
+- POST `/api/auth/login`
+- POST `/api/auth/signup`

 ---